ismailhakkituran/SingleThreadRubyClient/README.md

 ~~~shell
 libprotoc 3.12.4
 ~~~
 So you should use 3.xx versions of driver libraries for Ruby.
-You can check the whole versions of protobuf Ruby drivers [here](https://rubygems.org/gems/google-protobuf/versions) I choose `3.25.5` for protoc compiler compatibility.
+You can check the whole versions of protobuf Ruby drivers [here.](https://rubygems.org/gems/google-protobuf/versions) I choose `3.25.5` for protoc compiler compatibility.
+To download `3.25.5`:
 ~~~shell
 $> gem install google-protobuf -v 3.25.5
 ~~~